akhenakh/narun/README.md

 The nconsumer library can also expose metrics (e.g., processing time, active workers) if configured - see its implementation for details.

+## Security Model Summary

+`narun` enhances application security on Linux through a layered approach (when using the `landlock` mode):

+*   **Landlock Sandboxing:** For applications in `landlock` mode, `narun` enforces fine-grained filesystem access control.
+An internal launcher applies rules defined in your application's spec, restricting what files the application can read, write, or execute, even though it operates on the host's filesystem view (it's not a `chroot`).
+*   **Namespace Isolation:**
+    *   **PID & IPC:** Each application runs in its own PID and IPC namespaces, isolating it from other processes and inter-process communication resources on the host.
+    *   **Mount (`--mount-proc`):** A new mount namespace provides a correct `/proc` view for the isolated PIDs.
+    *   **Network (Optional):** Can be isolated by assigning a pre-existing network namespace.
+*   **Privilege Reduction:** Applications are run under a specified non-privileged user (or the `narun` runner's user by default) after privileges are dropped using `unshare --setuid/--setgid`.
+*   **Resource Limits (Cgroups):** CPU and memory usage are constrained via Linux cgroups (v2), preventing resource exhaustion by any single application.
+*   **Execution Flow:** A multi-step process involving `nsenter` (for network), `unshare` (for PID/IPC/mount/user), and a dedicated Landlock launcher (`narun` itself in a special mode) ensures that namespaces are established and privileges are dropped *before* Landlock rules are applied and the final application is executed.

+This model aims to provide strong isolation and apply the principle of least privilege.
+Effective security relies on well-defined Landlock rules, appropriate user configurations, and resource limits.

 ## TODO
 - route grpc from Caddy